 The Trust may appoint up to nine trustees representing medical, strategic and business aspects of cancer control and the management of a charitable trust.
 The trustees meet regularly throughout the year.
 The current trustees are listed below:

-Brian Corban CNZM, QSO is a professional company director, lawyer, business and community leader.
-He has experience in successfully leading companies through restructuring and deregulatory changes in the television, telecommunications, transport and electricity sectors.
-He is Chairman of the Melanesian Mission Trust Board, Chairman of Ngatarawa Wines and chairman of a number of private companies and trustee of various community trusts.
+Brian Corban CNZM, QSO was a professional company director, lawyer, business and community leader.
+He had experience in successfully leading companies through restructuring and deregulatory changes in the television, telecommunications, transport and electricity sectors.
+He was Chairman of the Melanesian Mission Trust Board, Chairman of Ngatarawa Wines and chairman of a number of private companies and trustee of various community trusts.
 In 2000 he was appointed a Fellow of the Institute of Directors (F.Inst.D) in New Zealand and in 2001 Brian was appointed a Fellow of the New Zealand Institute of Management.
+Brian passed away on May 1st 2021.

 Maureen Shaddick, LLB, BA.
 Maureen has over 25 years’ experience as a commercial lawyer and governance adviser in a number of roles in private practice, corporates and not for profit organisations in New Zealand, London and Dubai.
 She was the General Counsel and Company Secretary of Genesis Energy from 2003 to 2016.
 Maureen was involved in the establishment of Cancer Research Trust New Zealand (formerly Genesis Oncology Trust) and has been a Trustee since 2003.
 Other governance roles have included director of Genesis Energy subsidiaries, trustee of Second Nature Charitable Trust, board member of Netball Counties Manukau , director of Greater Auckland Netball Limited and trustee and chair of school board of trustees.